Heel Spurs

 It takes time for a heel spur to develop, which means the source of stress on the heel has likely been around for a long time as well.
 Repetitive stress from athletic overuse, abnormalities in your foot structure, or wearing unsupportive footwear can all be potential causes.

-Are Heel Spurs Causing My Heel Pain?
+Can Heel Spurs Cause Heel Pain?

 McPherson Office